Professional English to Spanish Translations

-#1: Mexican Spanish: Mexican Spanish will satisfy mainly Mexican Hispanics, but it will be well tolerated by Hispanics living in the US and Canada as well.
+Mexican Spanish will satisfy mainly Mexican Hispanics, but it will be well tolerated by Hispanics living in the US and Canada as well.

-#2: Spanish for US Hispanic communities: this one is a challenging one and some Spanish translators will tell you it doesn't actually exist.
+This one is a challenging one and some Spanish translators will tell you it doesn't actually exist.
 The idea behind Spanish for the US is to use the 'language expressions' and vocabulary common to the Spanish-speaker populations in the US

 So, what Spanish for Latin America means is 'try to avoid' language expressions that are particular to regions while looking for vocabulary that means the same everywhere.

-Main Requirements When You Translate from English to Spanish
+Main Requirements When You Translate to Spanish

 Of course, the translator should also have a strong command of the English language.
 However, since she or he won't be writing in English, it will be acceptable the fact that she or he is not native in English.

 Translation from English to Spanish

 #1.
 Pick Spanish translators living in their countries.
 Language is a live entity.
 Unless a translator is living in their native country they won't be able to keep up with the idiomatic expressions and choose the right words for the time being.
-Thus, the best English to Spanish translators will be living in countries like: Mexico and Argentina.
+Thus, the best English to Spanish translators will be living in countries like Mexico and Argentina.
 Try to avoid hiring a translator living in a non-Spanish-speaking country, unless you are looking for the mythic 'Spanish for US' kind of translation.

 #2.
 Ask for referrals.
 Standards in Spanish-speaking countries are not as stringent as in the US and other developed countries.
 Unless you find a provider already tested and proved by someone in your network, you will be taking the chances in terms of getting a quality translation from English to Spanish.